kablamo/mvp.kablamo.org/page/essentials/fileio-builtins/index.markdown

     -C  Same for inode change time (Unix, may differ for other platforms)

+The list of operators above is quoted from the official Perl docs for [file test operators](https://perldoc.perl.org/functions/-X.html).
+The docs also describe some more exotic details of these operators, but you probably don't need to know about them.

 Example:

     # print files which exist and are plain files